rmharrison/gcsfuse/perfmetrics/scripts/load_tests/python/README.md

 python3 load_test.py --task-file-path python_os.py --num-processes 40
 --output-dir ~/output --run-time 300
 ```
+Note: If performing GCSFuse tasks (in tf_data.py & python_os.py), make sure the
+bucket is mounted using GCSFuse at /gcs directory.

 [tasks]: tasks

 # Miscellaneous
 * GCSFuse has to be mounted for using with [python_os.py] tasks.
-* It is recommended to use --num-processes and --num-threads as 1 for
+* It is recommended to keep --num-processes and --num-threads as 1 for
 [tf_data.py] tasks as the parallelism is inside those tasks.
 * All the tasks defined under [tasks] directory are marked as read/write tasks.
 So, load_test.py script tries to create files before running actual load tests.